yogii1981/ExData_Plotting1/Course-Project-1/README.md

 Course Project 1

-This is my repository for the Coursera Course "Exploratory Data Analysis".
+This is the repository for the Coursera Course "Exploratory Data Analysis"- Course Project 1

 To run this script, please do the following: